laempy/pyoints/README.md

 ## Install external dependencies

-Following dependencies have to be installed manually, since they are required by the pip packages.
+The following dependencies have to be installed manually, since they are required by the pip packages.

 ### Python

 The ``Pyoints`` targets Python3 >= 3.5.
-The code should also compatible to Python2 >= 2.7.
+The code should also be compatible to Python2 >= 2.7.